-The Las Vegas Cityscape really take on a different shape when you view it from above.
+The Las Vegas Cityscape really takes on a different shape when you view it from above.
 There are many ways to get up high and see the city from high up.
-An expensive hotel room, Helicopter Ride or even the Stratosphere Observation deck.
-But in 2014 the High Roller Observation wheel Opened and is currently the worlds highest observation wheel.
+An expensive hotel room, Helicopter Ride, or even the Stratosphere Observation deck.
+But in 2014 the High Roller Observation wheel Opened and is currently the world’s highest observation wheel.
 Situated at the Link hotel it is a fantastic way to get up above the City.
-Our High Roller Las Vegas Reviews guide you through the best way to enjoy the Wheel.
+Our High Roller Las Vegas Review will guide you through the best way to enjoy the Wheel.
 Day or Night?
 Happy hour or Regular?
-We find out if the High Roller is worth it?
+We find out if the High Roller Las Vegas is worth it?

 What is the High Roller Las Vegas?